andlo/ZZZtheia-ide-skill/README.md

 ## About
 Installs and setup THEIA IDE localy on your Mycroft device

 ## Description
 This skill installs Theia IDE on your Mycroft device.
 This makes it easy to make and edit skills for Mycroft.
 Thiea IDE integrates whith Github, and you can use mycroft tools like mycroft-msm and mycroft-msk directly from the integrated shell in the IDE.
 Theia provides the VS Code experience in the browser.
-Developers familiar with Microsoft's great editor will find many familiar features and concepts, to minimze the gap when switching between desktop and cloud environment.
+Developers familiar with Microsoft's VS code editor will find many familiar features and concepts, to minimze the gap when switching between desktop and webbased environment.

 https://www.theia-ide.org/index.html

-# INITIAL WORK !
-This skill isnt finish yet!
-But now it seems to work.

-### What supposed to work
-* Installing and setup
-* Running and access to THEIA http://picroft:3000
-* Therminal and use og mycroft specifik commands
-* Git integration - Pull and push and monitor changes etc.
-* Search throu all workspaceses
-* Python Language server support - formatiing and highlight etc

-### What maybe dosnt work
-* CRLF and not LF at the end of line in new files made by THEIA.
-There is a editorconfig plugin in THEIA that can be configured to fix this.
-I am working on the right stuf for that.

-### Overall experiance
-I like this IDE, as it is vscode like.
-Having it on the picroft makes it easier for me to make and edit skills etc.
-Performance seems OK - dosnt see or feel anything I wouldnt expect from a IDE in thebrowser.
-The git integration is awsome.
+### When running this skill on Mark_1 there are some features of THEIA IDE that are missing.
+This is because the IDE is running under mycroft user and this user hasnt right privilegede.
+On Picroft THEIA IDE is running under pi user and all features are working

 ## How to install
 To get Theai IDE to comile it is needed to encrease the swapsize.
 This is none by editing the file /etc/dphys-seapfile and setting changing CONF_SWAPSIZE=100 to 2048.